The Man From UNCLE

 penthouse lanai.

-Climbing across three lanais was the greatest
+Climbing across three lanais was the

-security gadgets.
+instead of security gadgets.
 This time Solo knew what kind of alarm to expect.

 The penthouse did not have just a lanai, but